-Requests for withdrawal should be put in writing using the form found in Appendix 2 (page 10) of this policy and addressed to the Headteacher.
+Requests for withdrawal should be put in writing using the form found in Appendix 2 (page 10) of this policy and addressed to L Taylor-Crooke (Designated Mental Health and Wellbeing Lead) and at lcrooke@wellington.trafford.sch.uk

 A copy of withdrawal requests will be placed in the pupil's educational record.
 The Headteacher will discuss the request with parents and take appropriate action.